• Skip to main content

 Surfshark pricing and refunds

 Surfshark is a high-quality VPN that ranks near the top in virtually every VPN use case.
 But their subscription prices put them in the cheap VPN price range.
-Here's what Surfshark's pricing looked like in September 2022:
+Here's what Surfshark's pricing looked like recently:

 Surfshark refund policy